rakthuraga/AirsimProject/README.md

 }

 BomboOrig.py:
-This file takes in an image (screenshot from airsim unreal MidWestWorld environment) and analyzes the image using openai api
+This file takes in an image (screenshot from airsim unreal MidWestWorld environment) and analyzes the image using openai api.